Frequently Asked Questions

 For the most part, very positively.
 There will always be physicians who believe it is their exclusive role to educate patients.
 However, the Internet has changed this dramatically and its success is fast becoming its demise.
 There is now so much information available on the net that patients are overwhelmed and no longer know what is credible.

-Our educational programs are written especially for patients and some components of the program are available in physicians’ waiting rooms.
-Patients who are educated about their conditions are better prepared for their physician visit and are better able to provide the physician with a detailed history and to ask relevant questions.
+Our educational programs are written especially for patients.
+We believe that patients who are educated about their condition are better prepared for their physician visit and are better able to provide the physician with a detailed history and to ask relevant questions.
 This is our approach and it benefits both the patient and physician.

 I’ve never heard of DTC Direct.
 How many years have you been implementing DTCI programs for pharmaceutical companies?

-We began over 20 years ago as a consumer direct-marketing agency.
+We began over 25 years ago as a consumer direct-marketing agency.
 For the last 15 years we have concentrated on healthcare.
-Today, we are focused 100% on designing and implementing consumer and patient educational programs on behalf of Rx&D members.
-We’ve created DTC Direct to reflect this complete dedication to pharmaceutical DTCI programs.
+Today, we are focused 100% on designing and implementing healthcare consumer and patient educational programs on behalf of Innovative Medicines Canada members.
+We created DTC Direct to reflect this complete dedication to pharmaceutical DTCI programs.

-Yes, as a sponsor.
-We have an educational platform called EduCare™ and most of our clients choose to use this well-known and respected name.
+If you want your corporate name to appear on the program as a sponsor, absolutely!
+Some of our clients choose to include it while others choose not to.
+We do have an educational platform called EduCare™ and most of our clients choose to use this respected name.